-GreenPower Provider GreenPower Product Independent Auditor Opinion Qualifications Clear Environment's Audit Opinion Ecofund Resource In our opinion, the GreenPower Annual Audit Report for Ecofund Queensland's 'Resource' GreenPower product relating to the Settlement Period 1 January to 31 December 2013 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 8.1 (2013).
-We note that the National GreenPower Steering Committee issued a 'Special Waiver' to Ecofund Queensland in relation to specified compliance requirements.
-Ecofund did not submit its audit report by the approved extension date (Criteria 3.1).
-Ecofund surrendered its GreenPower LGCs to a REC account other than its GreenPower Designated Account.
-In Clear Environment's opinion, except for the matter referred to in the Qualification Statement, Ecofund's' GreenPower Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 8.1 (2013).
-It is noted that the Special Waiver granted by the NGPSG specified that Ecofund was exempt from purchasing GreenPower for own use, and the transfer and surrender of GreenPower LGCs to a REC account other than its GreenPower Designated Account was considered acceptable.
-Momentum Green Energy In our opinion, the GreenPower Annual Audit Report for Momentum's GreenPower product relating to the Settlement Period 1 January to 31 December 2013 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 8.1 (2013) with minor exceptions relating to compliance with the GreenPower Marketing Guidelines.
-In Clear Environment's opinion, except for the matter referred to in the Qualification Statement, Momentum's GreenPower Products are compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 8.1 (2013).
+GreenPower Provider GreenPower Product Independent Auditor Opinion Qualifications Clear Environment's Audit Opinion COzero GreenPower In our opinion, the GreenPower Annual Audit Report for COzero's GreenPower product relating to the Settlement Period 1 January 2014 to 31 December 2014 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 9.0 (2014).
+COzero did not submit its audit report by the approved extension date (Criteria 3.1).
+In Clear Environment's opinion, except for the matters referred to in the Qualification Statement, COzero's GreenPower Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 9 (2014).
+The GreenPower Auditor will verify that the LGC instalments occur as required.
+We note that the GreenPower Program Manager has issued a Special Waiver to COzero allowing COzero to surrender its Large-scale Generation Certificate liability in instalments from November 2015.
+This requirement will be assessed shortly after the due date for each instalment by the GreenPower Auditor.
+Momentum Green Energy In our opinion, the GreenPower Annual Audit Report for Momentum Energy's GreenPower product relating to the Settlement Period 1 January 2014 to 31 December 2014 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 9.0 (2014).
+Momentum did not submit its audit report by the approved extension date (Criteria 3.1).
+In Clear Environment's opinion, except for the matter referred to in the Qualification Statement, Momentum's GreenPower Products are compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 9 (2014).